jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 - **All `.plist` files**: Protected and unchanged
 - **All `.xcodeproj` files**: Protected and unchanged
 - **All test files**: Protected and unchanged
-- **Last Authorized Changes**: August 29, 2025 - PastelTheme integration attempt and build recovery in multiple files
+- **Last Authorized Changes**: August 30, 2025 - GitHub project restoration and CloudKit integration preparation

 ## 🚨 **SECURITY ALERTS**